yekyam/yekyam.github.io/_posts/2023-04-16-the_case_for_cpp.md

 ```

-## Data Hiding - C++
+## Data Hiding - CPP

-In C++, the default way is easy: just mark the fields as private, or in the case of a class, don't mark the fields public.
+In CPP, the default way is easy: just mark the fields as private, or in the case of a class, don't mark the fields public.
 This allows our code to be header only, which can be nice.

 ```
 class DynamicStringArray